elastio/contrib/elastio-lambda-stream-backup/readme.md

 > Before starting, please check do you have aws-cliv2, and docker cli installed.

-1. From AWS console, select IAM, select Roles then create IAM role with "ElastioLocalBackup".
+1. From AWS console, select IAM, select Roles then create IAM role with "ElastioFullAdmin".

 2. From the AWS console, select ECR and create an ECR repository for storing your docker image.